hiiamboris/red-wiki/Writing-Tests-for-the-Red-and-Red-System-Test-Suites.md

 The vast majority of tests are written using quick-test.red and quick-test.reds.
 There are very few Rebol unit tests.
 A few tests of compiler features are written using quick-test.r as each test requires separate compilation.

-This remainder of this document currently relates only to tests written using quick-test.red and quick-test.reds.
+The remainder of this document currently relates only to tests written using quick-test.red and quick-test.reds.

 ### Test Location
     red/